 36. The map is not the terrain, but many administrative systems try to make it so.

-37. Every use case must explore reasons why a human user might behave differently and with what consequences.
+37. Every use case must explore how a human user might behave differently, for what reasons and with what consequences.

 38. Always welcome criticism.
 The boy who said the Emperor was naked was not a qualified member of the tailors' guild—but he was right.

 39. Counting correctly is a valuable skill; but not everything is reducible to numbers.

 40. You can't outsource understanding of the governed world to the physical engineers: your understanding must be your own.